frc-88/SwerveLibrary/examples/CommandBasedRobot/README.md

  * Right stick X - Spin the robot about it's center.

 All:
  * Right bumper - Hold for robot-centric steering.
-Otherwise, steering isn field-centric.
+Otherwise, steering is field-centric.
  * Left bumper - Turtle mode, significantly reduces the speed for fine control.
  * Y button - Zeros the gyro so that the robot is facing forwards.
 Only works while disabled.